mralbertchen/stifties/README.md

 We see the following factors as strong avenues for adoption and growth:

-:one: Create stickers that are backed by one NFT.
-This way, artists can generate license income from selling stickers.
+:one: Extend the platform: Stickers backed by one NFT can be sold in numerous copies, without transacting the NFT.
+This allows NFT owners to generate license income from selling stickers.

 :two: Gamify the cryptocollectible purchase experience: Sets need to include a minimum of ten stickers.
 This drives additional demand by collectors to fill gaps in their collections.
 In addition, Super-Sets would include rare collectibles and thus costs more than normal sets.